 Warmup

-Warmup(ctx, url) runs a multi-hop preflight that mimics what a real browser does when you type a URL and hit enter.
+Warmup(ctx, url) runs a multi-hop preflight that mimics what a browser does when a user types a URL and hits enter.
 It loads the HTML, parses out the stylesheets, scripts, images and fonts the page references, then fetches them in parallel with browser-style headers and timing.
-By the time it returns, your session has cookies, cache validators, TLS tickets and ECH state that look like a tab someone's already used.
+By the time it returns, the session holds cookies, cache validators, TLS tickets and ECH state consistent with a tab that's already been used.

 Why bother

-Cold-start fingerprinting is real.
-The very first request from a session has patterns that are hard to fake.
-Header order's fine, JA3's fine, but the timing and the request graph are bare.
+Cold-start fingerprinting catches a lot of bots.
+The first request from a fresh session can have correct header order and a clean JA3, but the timing and the request graph give it away.
 There's no Referer chain.
-The cookie jar's empty.
+The cookie jar is empty.
 No cache-validation headers.
 No subresource fetches.
-The site never set an Accept-CH so you're not sending high-entropy client hints.
-None of this individually screams bot, but together it paints a "this connection just opened to grab one specific endpoint" picture, which is exactly what bots do.
+The site never sent an Accept-CH, so no high-entropy client hints come back on the next hop.
+Each gap on its own isn't decisive, but together they describe a connection that opened solely to grab one specific endpoint, which is the canonical bot shape.

-Warmup papers over a lot of that in one call.
+Warmup covers most of that in one call.
 It:

 - Fetches the navigation HTML with proper Sec-Fetch headers.